jnschaeffer/passkey-demo/README.md

 ## Getting started

 To run the demo, simply run `go build` and run the resulting binary.
-The service currently listens on port 80, which requires privileged access.
+The service currently listens on port 8080.